 Usually, the spouse with a lower income will request to be granted spousal support by the court.
 Whether you are requesting spousal support or being asked to pay spousal support, this is where the help of a knowledgeable lawyer can pay dividends.

-Our experts can help guide you, simplifying the process and ensuring that you take the steps that will best serve your interests.
+Our experts can help guide you.
+They will simplify the process and ensure that you take the steps that will best serve your interests.

-Our lawyers can make sure the proper paperwork is filled out and filed and we can also explain the specific laws and help you navigate through the process from initial filing to finalization of the adoption.
+Our lawyers will ensure that the proper paperwork is filled out and filed.
+We will help you navigate through the process from initial filing to finalization of the adoption.
+We will also explain the specific laws to you.

 If you are interested in completing step-parent adoption, the family law experts at Galbraith Family Law can provide experienced representation.